How to Pitch Advisory Services to Your Clients

 Fighting for clients amongst some stiff competition can feel like a battle.
 You’ve got to get your pitch right from the off as from your first impression right down to you sealing the deal, every second counts in this game.
 Business owners don’t always know who to sign up with, or even what they need, so you need to engage them and nail your pitch first time.
 From elevator pitching to the longer game, we’ve got some juicy tidbits from our community to help you win over clients.

-One of our fabulous management accountants here at FUTRLI, Daniel Killoran, has some great advice to approaching clients with your services.
+One of our management accountants here at FUTRLI, Daniel Killoran, has some great advice to approaching clients with your services.
 You need to get your pitch right the first time, as people can be quite unforgiving about a bad first impression.
-With that in mind, here are a few questions to ask yourself, as Dan suggests, before you get started:
+With that in mind, here are a few questions to ask yourself before you get started:

 - What is the client’s ‘pain’ (problem they need solving)?